 Ryan Keeling, Assistant Conductor

-As a tenor soloist Ryan has been heard in The Mendelssohn Choir of Pittsburgh’s concert of Mozart’s Great Mass in C Minor and in the Pittsburgh Symphony Orchestra’s Music for the Spirit concert at Rodef Shalom Congregation.
-He was a soloist at the 2012 National Pastoral Musicians National Conference where he sang for the Oregon Catholic Press showcase.
-Also in 2012 he made his New York City debut as tenor soloist performing Bach’s cantata BWV 4 Christ Lag in Todesbanden and Beethoven’s Choral Fantasy in the Cathedral of St. John the Divine.
-Ryan was recently the tenor soloist for Mozart’s Coronation Mass, Bach’s Wedding Cantata and selections from Haydn’s Creation with the Fairmont State University choirs.
+Ryan has been heard as tenor soloist in performances with The Mendelssohn Choir of Pittsburgh, the Pittsburgh Symphony Orchestra, and at the National Pastoral Musicians National Conference.
+In 2012 Ryan made his New York City debut performing Bach’s cantata BWV 4 Christ Lag in Todesbanden and Beethoven’s Choral Fantasy in the Cathedral of St. John the Divine.
+Other recent engagements include Mozart’s Coronation Mass, Bach’s Wedding Cantata and selections from Haydn’s Creation.

 Before moving to Pittsburgh, Ryan taught at Saint Andrew’s Episcopal School in Potomac, Maryland.
 At St. Andrew’s he served as middle and upper school choral music director, Chapel music director and assistant middle and upper school baseball coach.